hadmacker/asd_notes/COMMENTS.md

 ## Is there a cure?
 Are you looking for a cure?
 Can I pray for a cure?

 Autism is a physical difference in how the brain is wired.
 It is not a disease to be cured.
 Efforts should focus on acceptance, understanding, and supporting diverse ways of experiencing the world rather than seeking a cure.

 Praying for a cure is unnecessary and is a sensitive topic.
 Please check out this amazing book prior to continuing this path of thought.

 [Autism and The Church: Bible, Theology, and Community, Author: Grant Macaskill](https://www.thegospelcoalition.org/themelios/review/autism-and-the-church/)

+Individuals with autism are not broken, damaged, faulty, sick, diseased, defective, or cursed. _They have value, unquestionably, without compromise, without change_.
+We must be mindful to _not assume_ that they are valued only if they are _cured_ or _conform_ to a normative set of typical behaviours.

 # Myths and Misconceptions